yewstack/yew/docs/advanced-topics/how-it-works.md

 ## What is a virtual DOM?

 The DOM ("document object model") provides a representation of the HTML content on a web page in a way that programs can understand.
-Here "object" is a reference to Javascript, where every variable is an "object" (this isn't the case in Rust).
+"Object" is about representing the DOM as "objects" so that a web page can be modified by a programming language.

 A while ago, a development team at Facebook encountered a problem.
 Before frameworks like React existed, everyone built web applications by directly manipulating the DOM.
 This was error prone and